 In ONYX you have 6 Types of Cuelists.
 Below are the Types and different functions.

-Inhibitive – This is a Backwards Submaster as it subtracts from the look on the stage. t scales back the Intensity but you have to set the Intensity to Full when using this option.
+Inhibitive – This is a backwards submaster as it subtracts from the look on the stage.
+It scales back the intensity but you have to set the intensity to full when using this option.

 Working with Your Parameters

-In the Parameter screen when you select Intensity and Effects you can see in the box above it’ll list the movement on Intensity.
-Setting the Movement and Speed you can see the changes take effect in your visualizer.
+In the parameter screen when you select “Intensity” and “FX” you can see in the box above it’ll list the movement on intensity.
+Setting the movement and speed you can see the changes take effect in your visualizer.

 Saving Your Effects